Thai Forest Tradition: Forest monasteries in the West

 Ajahn Chah (1918–1992) was a central person in the popularisation of the Thai Forest Tradition in the west.
 In contrast to most members of the Forest Tradition he was not a Dhammayut monk, but a Mahanikaya monk.
 He only spent one weekend with Ajahn Mun, but had teachers within the Mahanikaya who had more exposure to Ajahn Mun.
 His connection to the Forest Tradition was publicly recognized by Ajahn Maha Bua.
 The community that he founded is formally referred to as The Forest Tradition of Ajahn Chah.

 In 1967, Ajahn Chah founded Wat Pah Pong.
 That same year, an American monk from another monastery, Venerable Sumedho (Robert Karr Jackman, later Ajahn Sumedho) came to stay with Ajahn Chah at Wat Pah Pong.
 He found out about the monastery from one of Ajahn Chah's existing monks who happened to speak "a little bit of English".
 In 1975, Ajahn Chah and Sumedho founded Wat Pah Nanachat, an international forest monastery in Ubon Ratchatani which offers services in English.

 In the 1980s the Forest Tradition of Ajahn Chah expanded to the West with the founding of Amaravati Buddhist Monastery in the UK.
 Ajahn Chah stated that the spread of Communism in Southeast Asia motivated him to establish the Forest Tradition in the West.
-The Forest Tradition of Ajahn Chah has since expanded to cover Canada, Germany, Italy, New Zealand, and the United States.
+The Forest Tradition of Ajahn Chah has since expanded to cover Canada, Germany, Italy, New Zealand, Brazil, and the United States.